Barakahبركة

 Stand facing the qibla and make the opening takbir

-Raise your hands to your earlobes (shoulders for women), palms facing forward, and say Allahu Akbar.
+Raise your hands to your earlobes or shoulders, palms facing forward, and say Allahu Akbar.
 This is Takbiratul Ihram, the moment the prayer begins and worldly talk is locked out until you finish.
+The Prophet ﷺ taught men and women the same way, saying 'pray as you have seen me pray' (Bukhari 631).

 اللَّهُ أَكْبَرُ